-Paper Format: Papers should be double-spaced typed pages using Times New Roman 12-point font, with one-inch margins all around.
+Paper Format: Papers should be double-spaced typed pages (12 point type), and written in sex inclusive (i.e., nonsexist) language.
 Use the style of the American Sociological Association for referencing published work in the text and in the references (which is not part of the page count).
 You will find guidelines or "writing tips" at the end of this document.
+Please follow them.

-Required Background Reading: During the first month of the semester, you should consult the book Writing Ethnographic Fieldnotes (Emerson, Fretz, and Shaw, 2011 or earlier 1995 version), available at Amazon.com.
-The first five chapters will be particularly helpful in getting you to think more sociologically about your internship experience and showing you how to record empirical observations made on the job.
-You can incorporate these observations into your papers as you see fit.
-While you are not required to submit field notes for a grade, recording such notes (following the guidelines presented in the book) will enrich your internship experience and can help when it comes time to start crafting your papers.
+Required Background Reading: During the first month of the semester, you should consult the book Writing Ethnographic Fieldnotes (Emerson, Fretz, and Shaw, 2011), available at Amazon.com.
+The first five chapters will be particularly helpful in getting you to think more sociologically about your internship experience and to show you how to record empirical observations made on the job.
+You will incorporate these observations into your research papers.
+While you are not required to submit field notes for a grade, recording such notes (following the guidelines presented in the book) will enrich your internship experience and help you when it comes time to start crafting your research papers.